 Wyandotte hens make very good mothers but almost always go broody once her clutch is laid.
 They require extra care during this time as they can stay inside all the time, even to the point of not feeding.

 They lay between 200 to 240 eggs per year of a pale brown or tan colour.

-Choosing Your Chickens ©Flyte so Fancy 2013.
-Updated 2021.
-Author: Anne Weymouth.
+Choosing Your Chickens ©Flyte so Fancy.
+Updated 2022.
+Author: Anne Weymouth (Director, Flyte so Fancy Ltd).
 Reproduction of part or all of this text is only possible with the express permission of Flyte so Fancy Ltd